LWAYVE/android-sdk/README.md

 **Parameters**

-- {lwayveAuthToken} - The authentication token for LWAYVE.
-For instructions, see Generate an LWAYVE Auth Token.
+- {lwayveAuthToken} - The authentication token for LWAYVE provided by Lixar.
-- {lwayveCustomerId} - Your customer identification on the LWAYVE backend.

 **Code**